thatkhay/Davies-Limited-assessment/README.md

 Alternatively, you can deploy the calculator to a web hosting service to make it accessible online.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+### Note: This project utilizes Vue.js version 2.x for front-end development